Xiaomi HyperOS: Version history

+Region Settings and Updates

+If the region is set to South Korea, updates become very slow or may not appear at all.
+You need to set your region to Hong Kong, Macau, Taiwan, the United Kingdom, or the United States to receive updates properly.
+If you set only the language you want, there is no problem even if you set it to a different region.

 Unlocking the bootloader

-Unlocking the bootloader of an Android device allows the firmware to be changed to a custom ROM different from the official Xiaomi firmware, and can permit privileged access by a process known as rooting.
+Bootloader unlocking of an Android device allows the firmware to be changed to a custom ROM different from the official Xiaomi firmware, and can permit privileged access by a process known as rooting.
 Rooting carries risk in case of a malicious exploit.

 Xiaomi has procedures to allow users to unlock the bootloader of devices.
-To prevent users from cheating in video games, engaging in illegal activities or other violations after obtaining root access to their phones and to avoid some users attributing to Xiaomi bugs due to modifying the system, Xiaomi has gradually restricted the ability to unlock the bootloader since the release of HyperOS.
+To prevent users from using their devices how they want to, push advertisements and collect user location and device data, and to avoid some users attributing to Xiaomi bugs due to modifying the system, Xiaomi has gradually restricted the ability to unlock the bootloader since the release of HyperOS.
 Also, HyperOS updates, or upgrades from MIUI, are not available over-the-air (OTA) for unlocked phones, but can be downloaded.

 The procedure for unlocking the bootloader changes from time to time, becoming more restrictive, particularly for devices sold in China.
 Significant changes were made in 2025.
 Only one device per year per account can have the bootloader unlocked.
 Procedures have to be completed within a specified time frame, and errors may result in becoming permanently unable to unlock the bootloader.
 Full details for 2025 are available.
 After a successful bootloader unlock, face and fingerprint unlock will become unavailable, the Xiaomi Find Device service will be disabled, and Google Pay and some other features may stop working.

 XDA Developers has ongoing forum discussions on unlocking the Xiaomi bootloader without going through the company's procedure.